How Proper Art Lighting Transforms Your Home and Your Entire Art Collection

 Yes.
 Our systems can be installed cleanly with minimal disruption.

-Does Banno Lighting offer residential art lighting solutions
+Does Banno Lighting offer residential dedicated art lighting solutions

 Yes.
 We specialise in high CRI, beam-controlled LED fixtures for home collections.